 A stake president does not determine whether an applicant is called to a proselyting mission or a service mission.
 During the application process, stake presidents continue to provide information as requested by the Missionary Department.
 If a candidate will not be called to a proselyting mission, a representative from the Missionary Department will counsel with the stake president before a service mission call is issued.
 The stake president uses judgment to determine whether he should notify the applicant and family that a service mission call is forthcoming.

-On the application, bishops and stake presidents answer the question, “Does this candidate have a serious physical, mental, or emotional limitation that should be considered when assigned?”
-If the answer is “yes,” priesthood leaders will be asked to provide additional information.
-Priesthood leaders should also discuss with the candidate the possibility of being called to a two-transfer mission, a service mission, or being honorably excused.
+On the application, bishops and stake presidents answer the question “Does this candidate have a serious physical, mental, or emotional limitation that should be considered when assigned?”
+If the answer is yes, priesthood leaders will be asked to provide additional information.
+Priesthood leaders should also discuss with the candidate the possibility of being called to a two-transfer mission or service mission or being honorably excused.

 Some missionaries initially assigned to a proselyting mission will not be able to complete their missions for a variety of reasons.
 The determination that a proselyting missionary is incapable of continuing is made by the mission president in consultation with the mission health council, the Missionary Department, and the missionary’s stake president.

 When the determination has been made that a proselyting missionary will return home, a second determination will be made, as explained below, as to whether the missionary should be released or reassigned to a service mission.
 A representative from the Missionary Department notifies the stake president of the early-returning missionary.
 Upon the return of the missionary, the stake president counsels with the missionary to assess the desire, circumstances, and ability of the missionary to continue serving as a service missionary.
 The stake president determines whether to consider reassignment of the missionary to a service mission or to release the missionary.